 Board of Directors is the main administrative body.
-Its principal work is to decide on the company's strategic plan and consider the risks and opportunities in the business.
+Its principal work is to decide on the company's strategy, consider the risks and opportunities in the business and adaptation plan.
 It also defines the company's longterm objectives and strategic plan.